Definition

 Historical context of mindshare

-The concept of mindshare, while seemingly a product of modern marketing terminology, has roots extending back into the 20th century.
+The concept of mindshare, while seemingly a product of modern marketing terminology, has roots extending back to the 20th century.
 It is closely intertwined with the rise of mass media and the expansion of advertising methods and channels.

 In the early stages of marketing, most brands focused primarily on pushing out their message to consumers via one-way channels like newspapers, billboards and radio broadcasts.
 The advent of television brought about the Golden Age of Advertising in the 1950s and 1960s, and marketers began to recognize the power of repeated exposure and catchy slogans in imprinting a brand in consumers' minds.